anthonymobile/njbuswatcher_2020/README.md

 **Databases.py**
 - `relationships! use them!` `children_ScheduledStops` and `parent_Trip` are incredibly use attributes any record i pull from the db will have now. use them to extend the query sets we get back!!!!
 - `Exception handler`: smarter check in get_session on table creation --> try if table exists == False:

-**sysadmin**
-- `Dockerization`: dockerize entire application and its database, using docker-compose [tutorial](https://github.com/stavshamir/docker-tutorial/tree/master/app)
-    - maybe 3 dockers? one for the flask app
-    - one for the db
-    - one for the http server and proxy: nginx and gunicorn

 ---
 # MAIN DOCUMENTATION